Skip to main content

 Token-based authentication

-For identified users, pass a JWT at connect time:
+For identified users, pass a JWT when creating the instance:

 token: "eyJhbGciOiJIUzI1NiIs...",